 Federal Contracts.
-The total dollar value of all federal contracts performed in Massachusetts increased an average of 11.1 percent a year since 2000, similar to the U.S. average of 11.3 percent.
-The following two pages compare Massachusetts federal contract dollars to the U.S. total and summarize the period from fiscal year 2000 up to the second and part of third quarter and the latest full year available.
+The total dollar value of all federal contracts performed in Massachusetts increased an average of 11 percent every year since 2000, similar to the U.S. average of 11.2 percent.
+The following two pages compare Massachusetts federal contract dollars to the U.S. total and summarize the period between fiscal year 2000 up to the second and part of third quarter and the latest full year available.